 Erlang Solutions also provides WombatOAM, an erlang VM monitoring solution, that enbales ops and devs to better understand what going on in a MongooseIM cluster.

-For load testing consider megaLOAD, another Erlang Solutions' tool that enables devs and ops to validate their scalability, given the clients scenarios.
+For load testing consider Tide, another Erlang Solutions' tool that enables devs and ops to validate their scalability, given the clients scenarios.

 In order to build client applications, the MoongooseIM team recommends the following libraries: